cafjs/caf_components/README.md

         }
     }

 In most cases `newInstance` is not directly called by your code.
 Instead, a JSON description file (`sandwich.json`) describes your components, and CAF does the rest.
+For example, `sandwich.json` contains:

+    {
+      "module" : "./sandwich",
+      "name" : "defaultNameForSandwich",
+      "description": "An item of food consisting of two pieces of bread with meat, cheese, or other filling between them, eaten as a light meal.\n Properties:\n  <bread> {string} Type of bread.\n  <fillings> {Array.<string>} Ingredients.\n"
+      "env" : {
+          bread : "rye",
+          fillings: [ "ham", "cheese"]
+      }
+    }

+`name` is a default name to register a new sandwich in the local context `$`.

+`module` is the name of the module that provides `newInstance`, i.e., the factory implementation for sandwiches.

+Sometimes a module defines many factory methods.
+We select one with a `#` so `sandwich#rubin` refers to `require("sandwich").rubin.newInstance()`

+`env` is an object with properties to configure our sandwich.

-For example, in the same directory, `main.js`:
+and in the same directory, `main.js`:

     var caf_comp = require('caf_components');
     var $ = null; //  or an already initialized context